niccokunzmann/open-web-calendar/README.md

    ```
 2. Install all dependencies:
    ```
-   pip install -r requirements.in -r test-requirements.in pip-tools
+   pip install --upgrade -r requirements.in -r test-requirements.in pip-tools
    ```
 3. Fix the dependencies:
    ```